daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-eth-beth.md

 stETH can be minted through WebApp interfaces provided by Lido.
 {% endhint %}

-bETH is minted by submitting ETH or stETH to Ethereum-side bETH contracts, along with the Terra address to receive the resulting bETH tokens.
-Once submitted, bETH tokens \(with the amount determined by the bETH exchange rate\) are minted to the provided Terra address.
+bETH is minted by submitting ETH or stETH to Ethereum-side bETH contracts, along with the Daodiseo address to receive the resulting bETH tokens.
+Once submitted, bETH tokens \(with the amount determined by the bETH exchange rate\) are minted to the provided Daodiseo address.

 ### Redeeming bETH for stETH